PoulavBhowmick03/lighthouse/book/src/help_bn.md

           Minimum number of states to cull from the state cache when it gets full [default: 1]
       --state-cache-max-mb <MEGABYTES>
-          Specifies the maximum size of the state cache in megabytes [default:
+          Specifies the maximum size of the state cache in megabytes.
+Disabled by default.
-          4096]
       --state-cache-size <STATE_CACHE_SIZE>
           Specifies the maximum number of states in the state cache [default:
           128]